ManuelGil/REST-Api-with-Slim-PHP/docs/index.md

  who participated in this project.

 <a name="license"></a>
-## :memo: License
+## License

-This API is licensed under the MIT License - see the [MIT License](https://opensource.org/licenses/MIT) for details.
+Fav Quote is licensed under the MIT License - see the [MIT License](https://opensource.org/licenses/MIT) for details.